-Veronica Halpine has been a staff attorney at GHLA for over 17 years.
+Veronica Halpine has been a staff attorney at GHLA for 25 years.
 She primarily represents GHLA clients in Social Security disability appeals.
 She is a graduate of Connecticut College and the University of Connecticut School of Law.

 Brenda Hernandez - Receptionist

 Brenda enjoys welcoming clients and visitors with a warm smile.
 She not only takes phone calls and refers them to the appropriate unit, she also processes intakes and performs other tasks as assigned.
 She has over 20 years of experience in customer service and working with low income families.
 She strongly believes in giving a helping hand to those in need.
 Previous employers include The Husky Program and Benecare.
 One of her favorite quotations is “Don’t judge a person until you have walked a mile in his/her shoes”.
 (Nelle Harper Lee)